BioSchemas/bioschemas.github.io/_groups/Workflow.md

-    'Develop the metadata markup to find and register a workflow in a registry and exchange metadata between workflow registries', 'Advocate for the adoption of the markup in workflow registries and repositories', 'Advocate for the adoption of the markup by workflow management systems', 'Advocate for the development of tools to support the markup and its use'.'
+    'Develop the metadata markup to find and register a workflow in a registry and exchange metadata between workflow registries', 'Advocate for the adoption of the markup in workflow registries and repositories', 'Advocate for the adoption of the markup by workflow management systems', 'Advocate for the development of tools to support the markup and its use' ]
-  ]

 members: